Benjamin Graham Analysis: Three Key Stages For Smart Investors

-Benjamin Graham is seen largely as the Quant's Quant -- a guy so focused on the figures that he didn't even consider the future prospects of a company.
+Benjamin Graham's analysis is seen largely as a quantitative blueprint -- a guy so focused on the figures that he didn't even consider the future prospects of a company.

 Is his reputation justified?
-Certainly Graham's teachings have had a powerful impact in the world of NCAV investing -- but should you be doing things differently?
+Certainly Graham's teachings have had a powerful impact in the world of net-net investing -- but should you be doing things differently?

-This three stage model of analysis mirrors my own NCAV investment analysis so I obviously recommend it.
+This three stage Benjamin Graham model mirrors my own net-net investment analysis framework so I obviously recommend it.

 How can you do a proper analysis if you don't lay it bare for all to see?